orthonormalize/speech_audio_transcription/README.md

 # speech_audio_transcription
-Code that generates transcripts of audio recordings
+This code generates transcripts from an audio recording using Google's speech recognition API.
+Audio format can be FLAC or WAV.